Mukhamedzhan Tynyshpaev: His work and legacy

 These two works relied heavily on two general sources of data: (one) Russian language scholarship of the nineteenth century, primarily the publications of Muhammed Qanafiya Walikhanov, Aleksei Levshin, and V. V. Barthold, and (two) informants of oral history, though there has been some scholarship concerning the actual personalities involved in this second process.

-Apart from new ethnographic material and archaeologically descriptive pieces of ruins near railway lines, Tynyshpaev’s direct impact on the body of Kazakh historiography was minimal.
+Apart from new ethnographic material and archaeologically descriptive pieces of ruins near railway lines, Mūhammedjan's direct impact on the body of Kazakh historiography was minimal.
 However, his legacy in Kazakh historiography is gigantic, particularly since the end of the Soviet Union.

-Tynyshpaev was survived by his son Daulet Sheikh Ali (born 1931), his grandchildren, and his great grandchildren.
+Mūhammedjan was survived by his son Daulet Sheikh Ali (born 1931), his daughter Enlik Tynyshpaeva Malybaeva, his grandchildren, and his great grandchildren.